Mr-Cuda/Galaxy-Swapper-Plugins/README.md

 - you can find their site [here](https://www.galaxyswapperv2.com/)

 - if you want to know how plugins are created visit their [page](https://www.galaxyswapperv2.com/Redirects/Plugins.html)

+# Authors

+- Galaxy Swapper is created by Wslt#7904